Huckiel7/alx-low_level_programming/0x08-recursion/README.md

-Write a function that returns the factorial of a given number, task3
+Write a function that returns the value of x raised to the power of y, task4